 Pay it Down and Invest in Your Debt

-In my last article I took a look at various investments you should take a look at now.
-I didn’t mention another option for your cash- paying down your debt.
+In past articles, I didn't mention another option for your cash- paying down your debt.
 Household debt in the United States is still at a very high level (even after recent improvements).
 You probably have some debt yourself between credit cards, student loans, mortgages and home equity loans, and car loans.
-What’s worth paying off?
+What's worth paying off?

 More Tax Equivalent Yields